Women’s Health: When’s the Right Time to Visit Your OB/GYN?

 Worries about intimacy, desire, or how things feel.

-Breast HealthLumps, bumps, or changes in breast tissue
+Breast HealthLumps, bumps, or differences in breast tissue

 Nipple discharge